tlybrook/MADS_Capstone/README.md

 6. From here you can learn about us and our project, navigate to our GitHub, and upload your own Lung CT Scan and generate a prediction using our model.

 ## Directions for replicating our work
-# Logsitic Regression
+### Logsitic Regression
 To replicate the logistic regression model, after you have the cleaned data and successfuly created final_dataset folder then you can just run the following command in terminal: python logistic_regression.py

 This will print the train accuracy, test accuracy, train recall, and test recall.
+It will also generate a confusion matrix visualization and output it to the visualization_outputs folder.

+## Other file information
+### Visualizations
+The visualizations.py contains functions for all the visualization for our project.
+This includes confusion matrix, line chart showing metrics over each CNN epoch, and a heatmap to show CNN convolution layer features.